syedaAnusha/FastAPI-library-Frontend/README.md

 ## API Integration

-The frontend communicates with a FastAPI backend through a RESTful API.
-The main endpoints include:
+The application integrates with a FastAPI backend service that provides the following endpoints:

-- GET /books/ - Fetch all books
+- `GET /books/` - Get all books with pagination
+- `GET /books/{id}` - Get a specific book by ID
-- POST /books/ - Create a new book
+- `POST /books/` - Create a new book
-- PUT /books/{id}/ - Update a book
+- `PUT /books/{id}` - Update an existing book
-- DELETE /books/{id}/ - Delete a book
+- `DELETE /books/{id}` - Delete a book
-- GET /books/search/{query} - Search books
+- `GET /books/sort/{field}` - Get books sorted by field
-- GET /books/category/{category} - Filter books by category
+- `GET /books/category/{category}` - Get books by category
-- GET /books/sort/{field} - Sort books by field
+- `GET /books/search/{query}` - Search books by title

 ## Contributing